Research Fellow Applied Health Sciences 106991 Grade 7

 Play a key role in coding and analysing research data including secondary analysis of data

-Contribute to publications -Contribute to public engagement and dissemination activities
+Contribute to public engagement and dissemination activities

-Responsible for data management and administrative tasks relating to the project
+Be responsible for data management and administrative tasks relating to the project

 Main Duties